U.N. peacekeepers in Congo ordered to protect civilians after city shelled

 RWANDA BLAMES CONGO ARMY

-Rwanda's defence ministry acknowledged a rocket had hit the Rwandan border village of Buga but blamed it on the Congolese army, calling it "completely unprovoked and senseless".
+Rwanda's defense ministry acknowledged a rocket had hit the Rwandan border village of Buga but blamed it on the Congolese army, calling it "completely unprovoked and senseless".

 No casualties were reported in Rwanda, but the ministry said the explosion had damaged property.